waylow/boneWidget/README.md

 -doesn't work correctly when there is a "custom shape transforms" [resolved]

--match Bone Transforms works when bone is selected but not when the widget is selected
+-match Bone Transforms works when bone is selected but not when the widget is selected [resolved]

 Future stuff:
 -add function to clear widget from bone [DONE]